Webinar #8 - 'Shifting Mindsets, Attracting Talent and a Culture of Integrity'

 Nestled behind the hustle and bustle of Oxford Street, you'll find Facebook's HQ and our most recent Women in DevOps meetup collaboration.
-Facebook's mission is to connect the world, bringing the world closer together.
-A mission were keen to work together on by bringing the DevOps community together.
+Facebook's mission is: give people the power to build community and bring the world closer together.
+A mission we’re keen to collaborate on by bringing the DevOps community together.

 The evening was another successful evening, with speakers including: